Difference between OPD and IPD Treatment

 Access OPD Care Online

-Post-COVID, OPD care was revolutionized, with blood test samples collected from home, doctor online consultations, and more making OPD efficient.
-However, check whether your health plan covers the same.
+Post-COVID, OPD care was revolutionized, with blood test samples collected from home, online doctor consultations, and more, making OPD efficient.
+However, check whether your health plan covers these services.

 Emergency Hospitalization